 Academic misconduct: You are allowed (encouraged!) to work together on homework assignments.
 In addition, quizzes and the final exam are open-book, open-note.
 However, you are not allowed to copy off another student during exams, or use a cell phone or any device capable of messaging, texting, or accessing the internet.
 Any of these actions will be considered cheating.
-The University of Iowa takes cheating on examinations very seriously, and has in place a number of rather severe academic sanctions, a guide to which may be found at http://dos.uiowa.edu/policies/academic-misconduct.
+The University of Iowa takes cheating on examinations very seriously.
+You can read more about the consequences of academic misconduct at http://dos.uiowa.edu/policies/academic-misconduct.